rp-077/Internsihp/README.md

 # Internsihp
-Encoding and Decoding using Caesar cipher
+Encryption and Decryption using Caesar cipher